 Following the increased development of social media and the use of search engines, consumer ways have completely changed.
 Indeed, before making a purchase, we are now able to access information online.
-To define this behaviour, Google modified the purchasing process by adding an additional step called “ZMOT” (Zero Moment Of Truth).
+To define this behaviour, Google modified the purchasing process by adding a step called “ZMOT” (Zero Moment Of Truth).

 This is the first connection between a consumer and your company.